SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 A given Region can be set to have some evenly sized raster, so that one can access these subregions and create new Regions.

-**Convenience functions, to get a subregion out of a specified raster in one step**
+**Convenience functions, to get a subregion from a specified raster in one step**

 .. py:class:: Region